Personalizing Agent Privacy Decisions via Logical Entailment: Evaluation Setup

 \begin{enumerate}[leftmargin=*] \item \textit{In-Context Learning (ICL)}.
 We construct the prompt to leverage ICL \cite{brown2020language} by instructing the LLM to infer the user's privacy preferences from their judgments on prior requests $D_u$.
 When the LLM judges an incoming request $R_u$, its decision is therefore personalized based on the inferred preferences in $D_u$.
 These prompts are in Appendix \ref{app:icl_prompts}.

 \item \textit{ICL (w Undet)}.
 We modify the instruction in \textit{ICL} to output 'undetermined' if the model is unable to confidently judge whether the incoming request is appropriate or inappropriate based on the user's privacy preferences.
-These account for scenarios where the user's privacy preferences may not always provide sufficient information to accurately judge the incoming request.
+This modification accounts for scenarios where the user's privacy preferences may not always provide sufficient information to accurately judge the incoming request.
 The prompts are in \ref{app:icl_w_undet_prompts}. \end{enumerate}